mkst/perch/README.md

 # perch
-Not quite a trading _platform_, written in q.
+Not quite a trading _platform_, written in q/kdb+.
 Very unfinished.

 _"...Look on my works, ye mighty, and despair!"_